GSto/digital-garden/notes/css animation.md

 - animations can alternate between start and end state, transitions cannot.
 - animations can affect multiple properties, transitions cannot

+## Animation with JavaScript

+You can also create more stateful animations by updating CSS attributes or classes of elements with JavaScript.
+An example for parallax is [Skrollr](https://prinzhorn.github.io/skrollr/).

 ## Animation Resources

 - [List of Animatable CSS Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animated_properties)